-[1:18:07] That is the highest payment that you could possibly receive in something that is so generous.
+[1:18:07] That is the highest payment that you could possibly receive and something that is so generous.

-[1:18:13] For all of us well hopefully get some sweet fresh produce out of it and until you do we will be here recording other episode every week and we hope.
-You all will turn into that because we have another great episode coming next week and something that you definitely won't want to miss.
+[1:18:13] For all of us.
+Well, hopefully, you’ll get some sweet fresh produce out of it and until you do, we will be here recording another episode every week and we hope you all will tune into that.
+Because we have another great episode coming next week and something that you definitely won't want to miss.

 [1:18:30] Speaking of priceless.

-[1:18:31] That's a little sneak peek you can turn in next week to figure out exactly what Dad was alluding to but until then.
+[1:18:31] That's a little sneak peek, you can tune in next week to figure out exactly what Daniel was alluding to, but until then…

-[1:18:39] Play Why Don't We gamify ashes ashes David anybody who can guess based on my.
-Foreshadowing what the topic of next week show is going to be it will send you a sticker that's right if you guess the topic and you're correct send me your address I'll send you an ashes ashes stick.
+[1:18:39] Tell you what, why don't we gamify Ashes Ashes, David?
+Anybody who can guess based on my foreshadowing what the topic of next week's show is going to be, we’ll send you a sticker.
+That's right, if you guess the topic and you're correct, send me your address I'll send you an Ashes Ashes sticker.

-[1:18:56] Tails is trying to harvest your your emails and the addresses for his direct marketing I don't even have this is a sweet deal you also definitely write him if you want this stuff.
+[1:18:56] Daniel is trying to harvest your emails and addresses for his direct marketing product.
+I don't even have stickers, Daniel doesn’t even send me any of the stickers.
+So, this is a sweet deal y’all so definitely write him if you want this stuff.
 But until then…

 [1:19:10] This is a bold new direction.